analythium/shinyproxy-1-click/digitalocean/setup.md

 ### Setting cron job to update images

 We add a couple of lines to cron.
 All commented out but there if needed.
-We need to restart the webhook daemon restart regularly because it is not updating when the certificate is renewed.
+We need to restart the webhook daemon regularly because it is not updating when the TLS certificate is renewed.

 We have access to the cron utility: run `crontab -e`, pick an editor (nano) if you haven’t done so already and then add